 The importance of filtering orders by country

 We couldn’t sign off without mentioning the importance of this all.
 Online retailers selling outside of the UK are responsible for complying with local tax laws and regulations.
 Those failing to do so can get stung by hefty fines, accounting bills and, in severe cases, investigation and business closure.
-But that really shouldn’t scare you away from global expansion (or eCommerce clients who sell internationally) because selling internationally using Amazon, eBay, Etsy or your own shopping cart:
+But that really shouldn’t scare you away from global expansion (or eCommerce clients who sell internationally) because selling internationally using Amazon, eBay, Etsy, Wish or your own shopping cart:

 1. Expands your audience, which increases your sales;